VenithNET/Dragon-Linux/content/community.md

 ## Mastodon (Fediverse)

-You will also find official announcements and information on the [Asahi Linux Mastodon account](https://social.treehouse.systems/@AsahiLinux).
+You will also find official announcements and information on the [Dragon Linux Mastodon account](https://social.treehouse.systems/@AsahiLinux).